Rush is out at a charity event, but he will be back on Monday.

 We got teddy bears for gangbangers.

-We're gonna give you medical care.
+We're going to give you medical care.

-Uh we're gonna put you in the school district, and we're gonna make uh we'll do we'll we'll bust it, we'll fly you all over the country, and at some point you're gonna be in the school district, and those school taxes will be falling on people who had no idea that the Rio Grande now flows through their checking account at the local bank until it comes time to pay their school district taxes.
+And those school taxes will be falling on people who had no idea that the Rio Grande now flows through their checking account at the local bank until it comes time to pay their school district taxes.

-Uh Bradley Manning, who's now Chelsea Manning.
+Bradley Manning, who's now Chelsea Manning.

-This is really the issue, not him, but the fact that you can even do this that uh this this uh uh guy, this lady, uh Miss Manning, Miss Chelsea Manning, downloaded all this stuff onto a CD or DVD and gave it to the WikiLeaks guy, Julian Assange.
+But the fact that you can even do this, that this guy, this lady, Miss Manning, Miss Chelsea Manning, downloaded all this stuff onto a CD or DVD and gave it to the Wikileaks guy, Julian Assange.

 If you want to have a sex change, do you really want to have it done at a military hospital?